-23. The required degree of confidence in the security measures, defined as a level of assurance, shall be determined following the outcome of the risk management process and in line with the relevant security policies and security guidelines.

-- 24. The level of assurance shall be verified by using internationally recognised or nationally approved processes and methodologies.
+- 23. The required degree of confidence in the security measures, defined as a level of assurance, shall be determined following the outcome of the risk management process and in line with the relevant security policies and security guidelines. - 24.
+The level of assurance shall be verified by using internationally recognised or nationally approved processes and methodologies.
 This includes primarily evaluation, controls and auditing. - 25.
-Cryptographic products for protecting EUCI shall be evaluated and approved by a national CAA of a Member State. - 26.
-Prior to being recommended for approval by the Council or the Secretary-General in accordance with Article 10(6), such cryptographic products shall have undergone a successful second party evaluation by an Appropriately Qualified Authority (AQUA) of a Member State not involved in the design or manufacture of the equipment.
+Cryptographic products for protecting EUCI shall be evaluated and approved by a national CAA of a Member State.

+- 26. Prior to being recommended for approval by the Council or the Secretary-General in accordance with Article 10(6), such cryptographic products shall have undergone a successful second party evaluation by an Appropriately Qualified Authority (AQUA) of a Member State not involved in the design or manufacture of the equipment.
 The degree of detail required in a second party evaluation shall depend on the envisaged maximum classification level of EUCI to be protected by these products.
 The Council shall approve a security policy on the evaluation and approval of cryptographic products. - 27.
-Where warranted on specific operational grounds, the Council or the Secretary-General as appropriate may, upon recommendation by the Security Committee, waive the requirements under paragraphs 25 or 26 and grant an interim approval for a specific period in accordance with the procedure laid down in Article 10(6). - 28.
-An AQUA shall be a CAA of a Member State that has been accredited on the basis of criteria laid down by the Council to undertake the second evaluation of cryptographic products for protecting EUCI.

-29. The Council shall approve a security policy on the qualification and approval of non-cryptographic IT security products.
+Where warranted on specific operational grounds, the Council or the Secretary-General as appropriate may, upon recommendation by the Security Committee, waive the requirements under paragraphs 25 or 26 and grant an interim approval for a specific period in accordance with the procedure laid down in Article 10(6). - 27 A. The Council may, upon recommendation by the Security Committee, accept the evaluation, selection and approval process of cryptographic products of a third State or international organisation and accordingly deem such cryptographic products approved for protecting EUCI released to that third state or international organisation. - 28.
+An AQUA shall be a CAA of a Member State that has been accredited on the basis of criteria laid down by the Council to undertake the second evaluation of cryptographic products for protecting EUCI. - 29.
+The Council shall approve a security policy on the qualification and approval of noncryptographic IT security products.